 Individuals may be unable to locate a secure area and be exposed in an open area.
 An open area may include cafeterias, gymnasia, libraries, and tunnels, which are difficult to isolate and secure.
 In this instance, individuals should recognize the inherent 'safety in numbers' ideology and collectively locate an exit, or attempt to hide in their location.

 Step 3: CEASE LOCKDOWN

-Do not leave your secure area until notified by authorities (which are Protective Services, Saskatoon Fire and Protective Services, Saskatoon Police Service, Safety Resources and Alertus) that it is safe to do so.
+Do not leave designated secure areas until notified by authorities (which are: Protective Services, Saskatoon Fire and Protective Services, Saskatoon Police Service, Safety Resources and AlertUS messages) that it is safe to do so.